nsidc/usaon-benefit-tool/doc/reference/glossary.md

    performance rating?
 * `Gaps`: If the rating is less than "ideal" what improvements are needed.

+### Version 2 Fields - Links to organizations, agencies, and countries

+  _NOTE_ This simply adds a few more fields to manage but not a significant amount of complexity.
+  It will improve search and filter features for `analysts`.

+* `Organization`: The entity/entities responsible for the operation of the observing system, data product, or application.
+   Preferably in the format [Full name] [acronym], e.g. National Snow and Ice Data Center (NSIDC).
+   (_Multiplicity: 1..n; Format: Text/List_)
+   * _NOTE_: future enhancement would be to use [Type-ahead standard names](https://ror.readme.io/docs/create-ror-powered-typeaheads)
+* `Funder`: The entity/entities responsible for funding the observing system, data product, or application.
+Preferably in the format [Full name] [acronym], e.g. National Snow and Ice Data Center (NSIDC). (_Multiplicity: 1..n; Format: Text/List_)
+   * _NOTE_: future enhancement would be to use [Type-ahead standard names](https://ror.readme.io/docs/create-ror-powered-typeaheads)
+* `Country/Countries`: The countries contributing to running or funding an object.
+   (_Multiplicity: 1..n; Format: Pick from [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) or similar_)

+### Version 3 Fields - Tags

+  _NOTE_ This simply adds tags, which will increase the complexity of data management and display functions.
+  If implemented successfully, it will significantly improve search and filter features for `analysts`.

+* `Tags`: Please add three or more tags to indicate thematic- or geographic- information about this object to aid in analysis and discovery. (_Multiplicity: 0..n; Format: Text_)
+   * This is a user-defined field that admins can and will edit.
+It creates additional flexibility in the analysis, for example allowing for a regionally- or thematically-focused `analysis`.
+   * For the early phase of this tool, the description above encourages users to include multiple tags, but the software does not require it.
+   * These could also be split into pre-defined regional and topical fields
+   * Could include more detail about `object type`

+### Version 4 fields - Desired state assessments and versioned objects

   _NOTE_ We intend to do `current state` and `desired state` `analyses`.
 In a `desired state` `analysis`, the `real` field allows us to `desired state` (hypothetical) objects.
 For instance, the USGS stream gauge network if funding increased and there were X number of additional gauges.
   This allows us to trace the impact of changes on the entire network.
 Related to the survey `type`.

+* `Real`: A boolean indicating that an object is real (not hypothetical).
+Maybe could be called `hypothetical` instead?
+   (_Multiplicity: 1..1; Format: Boolean_)
+* `Version`: Match the version identification system used by the observing system, data product, or application managers.
+This field allows the `analyses` to reflect change over time.
+   (_Multiplicity: 0..n; Format: Text_)

 ## Rated Instance of an Object

-The rating answers two questions - how important is a particular `Observing System`, `Data Product`, or `Application` and how well does it perform.
+The rating answers two questions - how important is a particular input `object` to it's related output `object`?
+And how well does it perform in supporting that output?
 It is reflected in the `analysis` by the thickness and color of the link connecting two `survey objects`.
-For
-instance: Imagine a satellite (`observing system`) that is very important to a sea ice `data product` but performs poorly because of persistent Arctic cloud cover and high latency (`gaps`.
+For instance: Imagine a satellite (`observing system`) that is very important to a sea ice `data product` but performs poorly because of persistent Arctic cloud cover and high latency (`gaps`.
 Those would be linked by a thick (high `criticality`) red (low `performance`) line.